wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-devquickstarts-webapp-java.md

 ## 3. Create the Java web application files (WEB-INF)

-Here, we'll configure the Java web app to use the OpenID Connect authentication protocol.
+Here, we'll configure the Java web appto use the OpenID Connect authentication protocol.
 The ADAL4J library will be used to issue sign-in and sign-out requests, manage the user's session, and get information about the user, amongst other things.

 -	To begin, open the `web.xml` file located under `\webapp\WEB-INF\`, and enter your app's configuration values in the xml.